 The contents of the amendments to the Articles of Incorporation are as follows.
-The contents of the amendments in this proposal shall become effective on August 20, 2025, which is the effective date of the Share Consolidation, on the condition that Proposal No. 1 is approved as-is at the Extraordinary Shareholders' Meeting and the Share Consolidation becomes effective.
+The contents of the amendments in this proposal shall become effective on August 20, 2025, which is the effective date of the Share Consolidation, on the condition that the proposal concerning the Share Consolidation is approved as-is at the Extraordinary Shareholders' Meeting and the Share Consolidation becomes effective.